dotnet/docs-maui/docs/includes/linker-control.md

 > [!NOTE]
 > The `.dll` extension isn't required when setting the `TrimmerRootAssembly` MSBuild property.

-If the linker skips an assembly, it's considered *rooted*, which means that it and all of its statically understood dependencies will be kept.
+If the linker skips an assembly, it's considered *rooted*, which means that it and all of its statically understood dependencies are kept.
 You can skip additional assemblies by adding more `TrimmerRootAssembly` MSBuild properties to the `<ItemGroup>`.

 ## Preserve assemblies, types, and members